raynoldtan/ThirdParty-v2212-DLB/README.md

 Many components of ThirdParty are *optional* or are invoked automatically as part of the top-level OpenFOAM `Allwmake`.
-Nonetheless it may be necessary or useful to build various ThirdParty components prior to building OpenFOAM itself.
+Nonetheless it may be necessary or useful to build particular ThirdParty components prior to building OpenFOAM itself.

-## Build Sequence
+### Build Sequence

 1. `makeGcc` _or_ `makeLLVM` *(optional)*
 2. `makeCmake`  *(optional)*